• Skip to primary navigation

 • Print

-I simply printed out two pages of our ‘brownies’, cut them apart, and wrapped them in foil.
-At lunch on April Fools’ Day, Maddy, Owen, and Cora will open up their ‘treat’ and have a big surprise!
+Make small brown Es so that the kids can have them in their lunches at school.
+Print two pages of “brownies,” cut them apart and wrap them in foil.
+At lunch on April Fools’ Day, the kids will open up their ‘treat’ and have a big surprise!

 Hopefully they’ll find it funny and will share them with their friends.

-And because I’ll feel secretly guilty all day long, I’ll have real brownies as an after school snack.
+In case you feel secretly guilty all day long, have real brownies as an after-school snack.
 No fooling!

 2. Basketball Hoop Plug